deepset-ai/haystack-home/content/integrations/_index.md

 description: Learn how to use Haystack with other technologies.

 subtitle: |
-  The Haystack ecosystem integrates with many other technologies, such as vector databases, model providers and even custom components made by the community.
+  The Haystack ecosystem integrates with many other technologies, such as vector databases, model providers and custom components created by the community.

-  Here you can explore our integrations, which may be maintained by deepset, or submitted by others.
+  Here you can explore our integrations, which may be maintained by deepset, or submitted by the community.

 contribute:
   title: Want to contribute an integration?